Duane Mitchell

-Duane A. Mitchell, M.D., Ph.D. is an American physician-scientist and university professor.
+Duane A. Mitchell is an American physician-scientist and university professor.
 He is currently employed at the University of Florida College of Medicine, in Gainesville, Florida as the Assistant Vice President for Research, Associate Dean for Translational Science and Clinical Research, and Director of the University of Florida (UF) Clinical and Translational Science Institute.
-He is the Phyllis Kottler Friedman Professor in the Lillian S. Wells Department of Neurosurgery. and Co-Director of the Preston A. Wells, Jr. Center for Brain Tumor Therapy.
-Dr. Mitchell is also the Founder, President, and Chairman of iOncologi, Inc., a biotechnology company in Gainesville, FL specializing in immuno-oncology.
+He is the Phyllis Kottler Friedman Professor in the Lillian S. Wells Department of Neurosurgery. and co-director of the Preston A. Wells Jr. Center for Brain Tumor Therapy.
+Mitchell is also the founder, President, and Chairman of iOncologi, Inc., a biotechnology company in Gainesville, FL specializing in immuno-oncology.

 Education

 He graduated in 1993 with a degree in biology from Rutgers College in New Brunswick, and earned his Medical Degree (M.D.) and Ph.D. in Immunology from Duke University in Durham, North Carolina in 2001 as a graduate of the Medical Scientist Training Program (MSTP).